Huawei MatePad Pro official video lands and it's serious competition for the iPad Pro

 Overall, we don't know much officially about the Huawei MatePad Pro.
 Other leaks have suggested that may be a 5G variant of the tablet and it'll likely sport the Kirin 990, which is the same that powers the Huawei Mate 30 Pro.

-- May may hear about a western release date at MWC 2020
+- We may hear about a western release date at MWC 2020

 Via GSMArena